Howell Carnegie Library Events for Adults

 For more information about the group and to learn how to join, email alt@howelllibrary.org.

-Novel Bites: Broken Country
+Novel Bites: Beautiful Ugly

 Novel Bites is a monthly book discussion where stories are savored and snacks are shared.
 Each gathering features a lively conversation around a selected book paired with light appetizers or snacks to enjoy while we chat.
 Whether you're here for the fiction, the food, or the fun, Novel Bites offers a relaxed and engaging way to connect with fellow readers.